MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_internal.md

   the the reference documentation for [query optimization](/transform-data/optimization/#indexes) instead.
-- If a view is depended on by multiple objects that use very selective filters, or a multiple projections that can be pushed into or even beyond the view, adding an index may increase resource usage.
+- If a view is depended on by multiple objects that use very selective filters, or multiple projections that can be pushed into or even beyond the view, adding an index may increase resource usage.
 - If an index has been created to [enable delta joins](/transform-data/optimization/#optimize-multi-way-joins-with-delta-joins), removing it may lead to lower memory utilization, but the delta join